klinquist/klinquist.github.io/airbnb-host-tips.md

 * Airbnb's smart pricing has been troublesome for many.
 Either manually set prices or use a third party pricing tool like Pricelabs.
 * Pay a neighborhood teenager to take trash bins to/from the street if necessary.
 * Be a part of the community.
 Send Christmas cards to your airbnb's neighbors.
 Purchase gift cards to local businesses and give them to guests.
+* Don't make your guest sweat the small stuff.
+Don't ask guests to pay for small damanges (<$50) that they are up-front about.